A Multilevel Method for Self-Concordant Minimization: Introduction

-To this end, in this paper we propose a Newton-based multilevel algorithm that can scale to realistic convex models that arise in large-scale optimization.
+The above shortcomings have significant implications regarding the practical performance of second-order methods in machine learning applications (see \cite{arjevani2016oracle,berahas2020investigation} for additional discussion).
+To address the two shortcomings we propose a Newton-based multilevel algorithm that can scale to realistic convex models that arise in large-scale optimization.
 The method is general in the sense that it does not assume that the objective function is a sum of functions, and we make no assumptions regarding the data regime.
-The proposed approach can easily be applied to the case where the constraints can be incorporated to the objective using a self-concordant barrier function.
-But in this paper, we focus on the unconstrained case.
-Our theoretical analysis is based on the theory of self-concordant functions and we are able to prove a local super-linear convergence of the algorithm without relying on unknown parameters.
-Specifically, the super-linear convergence rate is achieved when search directions are computed in both deterministic and randomized manner.
+Our theoretical analysis is based on the theory of self-concordant functions and we are able to prove a local super-linear convergence of the algorithm.
+Specifically, the super-linear convergence rate is achieved when search directions are computed in both a deterministic and randomized manner.
 For the latter case, we prove convergence in probability.
-We emphasize that all the results are independent of the problem data. {\it Thus with the results presented in this paper, the theory of sub-sampled or sketched Newton methods can be considered to be on-par with the theory of the classical Newton method}.
-These fundamental results are achieved by drawing parallels between the second-order methods used in machine learning, and the so-called Galerkin model from the multigrid optimization literature.
+We obtain our theoretical results by drawing parallels between the second-order methods used in machine learning, and the so-called Galerkin model from the multigrid optimization literature.